lmenjoulet/dotfiles/README.md

 # My dotfiles
-My config files, the install script that sets up everything needs to be launched from the repertory of this file as such :
+My config files, the install script that sets up everything needs to be launched from the root folder of this project as such :

 ```Bash
 ./Scripts/install.sh